 Contingent staffing has taken off for corporate roles.
 But there are a few persistent myths about hiring people on contract that cause companies to leave value on the table.

-As we wrote about recently, the rise of contract (also known as contingent) staffing for corporate roles is one of the biggest business stories of the twenty-first century.
+The rise of contract (also known as contingent) staffing for corporate roles is one of the biggest business stories of the twenty-first century.
 More companies than ever are using temporary workers for high-skilled positions, typically three, six or twelve months.
 It’s not just about leave coverages anymore.
 Companies are leveraging contractors for project-based work, backlogs, software implementations, business transformations, and many other strategic uses.

 In our core verticals at Argentus —supply chain management and procurement—we’ve seen a tremendous uptick in contingent staffing, as companies navigate an environment of tremendous disruption.
 With the pandemic, companies have pivoted their supply chain focus.
 They’ve realized that they need to invest in new systems and capabilities to navigate the uncertainty in their supply chains.